cajuncoding/GraphQL.AzureFunctionsProxy/README.md

 ```

-3. Now with a valid Azure Function endpoing for our playground, that is secured so that data cannot be queried,
+3. Now with a valid Azure Function endpoing for our GraphQL IDE *(Banana Cake Pop)*, that is secured so that data cannot be queried,
 we need to explicitly tell the AzureFunctionsProxy what the expected base url path is so that the HC Middleware
 will successfully serve all necessary resources/assets.
    - This is done easily by setting the `AzureFunctionsRoutePath` option in the configuration as follows:
    - Assuming the following then the configuration would be as follows:
-     - This example assumes that you use a function `HttpTrigger` as defined above which allows running the GraphQL Playground client on it's own endpoint that is Anonymous;
+     - This example assumes that you use a function `HttpTrigger` as defined above which allows running the GraphQL IDE *(Banana Cake Pop)* on it's own endpoint that is Anonymous;
        - This allows you keep the actual `/graphql` data endpoint secured with Azure  Functions Token security and/or other authorization approach.
-     - *NOTE: The `HttpTrigger` Route binding for Playground MUST still use the wildcard path matching for Playground to function properly.*
+     - *NOTE: The `HttpTrigger` Route binding for GraphQL IDE *(Banana Cake Pop)* MUST still use the wildcard path matching for it to function properly.*
 ```csharp

         // In Startup.cs . . .